 The Commonwealth of Puerto Rico has its own separate and independent tax system.
 Although it is modeled after the U.S. system, there are differences in law and tax rates.
-If you are a U.S. citizen with income from Puerto Rico, you may be liable for Puerto
+If you are a U.S. citizen with income from Puerto Rico, you may be liable for Puerto Rican taxes.

-Rican taxes.
 You may also be liable for filing a U.S. tax return.

-Requests for information about the filing of Puerto Rican tax returns should be addressed to the Bureau of Income Tax at the following address:
+Requests for information about the filing of Puerto Rican tax returns should be addressed to the Bureau of Income

-Negociado de Asistencia Contributiva y Legislacion Departmento de Hacienda P.O.
-Box 565
+Tax at the following address:

+Department of the Treasury

+Tax Assistance and

+Legislation Bureau

+P.O.
+Box 50065

-San Juan, Puerto Rico 00902-6265
+San Juan, Puerto Rico 00902-6265.